kyma-project/kyma/docs/serverless/08-05-trigger-function-with-event.md

   kubectl
   </summary>

-1. Run the `kubectl get brokers -n {NAMESPACE}` command to check if there already is the Knative's `default` Broker running in the Namespace.
+1. Run the `kubectl get brokers -n {NAMESPACE}` command to check if there already is the Knative's `default` Broker running in the Namespace where your Function is running.
 If not, you must manually inject it to the Namespace to enable Trigger creation and correct event flow.
 To do that, run this command: `kubectl label namespace {NAMESPACE} knative-eventing-injection=enabled`.

 2. Export these variables: